JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 - After refactoring the fretboard to use flatlists when going into landscape mode it is upside down #REMOVED - the landscape mode is not really needed and only used for the fretboard. the note rotation handles a landscape use case
 #### Bug - Sometimes quick taps keep the button stuck with low opacity and it will reset only on a new tap #DONE This bug was caused when we press and slide the finger away, causing the END state to never trigger
 - Add it to the fretboard #DONE
+### Launch
+It is time to launch on the app store.
+Test the auth experience and clean up any uncomplete features if any exist and try to get the get app launched.
+This will also require some screenshots and a description

+#### Testing sign up experience
+Previously I noticed that the redirect page to github was buggy.
+Test some common scenarios and perhaps remove github from the providers.
+- When signing up with email, show a toast that the user needs to verify their email before being able to sign in
+- Leave only Spotify as the provider
+- Use flex wrap for note-interval columns

 ## Incorrect keys